munificent/craftinginterpreters/book/evaluating-expressions.md

 programming language interpreter equivalent of a mic drop.

 Tempting as that is, we should probably do something a little less cataclysmic.
-While a runtime error needs to stop evaluating the expression, it shouldn't kill the *interpreter*.
+While a runtime error needs to stop evaluating the *expression*, it shouldn't kill the *interpreter*.
 If a user is running the REPL and has a typo in a line of code, they should still be able to keep the session going and enter more code after that.

 ### Detecting runtime errors